 As you may know, medications are the backbone of the Parkinson’s treatment plan.
 But because the disease affects everyone differently, and each person’s response to therapy will vary, there is no hard-and-fast rule about when you should begin taking medication and what to take first.
 Some doctors prescribe medication upon diagnosis.
 Others believe that drugs, especially levodopa, should be delayed as long as possible to avoid earlier onset of medication-related side effects.

 Your involvement from the very start is important because you want to be sure your doctor is addressing your individual needs.
 When your doctor writes a new prescription, or makes a change to an existing one, take the opportunity to ask for an explanation.
-If her response goes something like, “I always start my Parkinson’s patients on X dosage of Y, a dopamine agonist,” you might want to consider switching to a movement disorders specialist, a neurologist who has had special training in Parkinson’s disease and other movement disorders.
+If her response goes something like, “I always start my Parkinson’s patients on X dosage of Y, a A chemical messenger (neurotransmitter) that regulates movement and emotions. agonist,” you might want to consider switching to a movement disorders specialist, a neurologist who has had special training in Parkinson’s disease and other movement disorders.

 Taking a closer look at your options

 Since the drug levodopa (L-dopa for short) was synthesized in the 1960s, levodopa in combination with A medication used together with levodopa to enhance its effects.
 When carbidopa is added to levodopa, the dose of levodopa you take can be smaller while still getting the same benefits, with fewer side effects. (brand name Sinemet), has been the gold standard for treating the symptoms of Parkinson’s.
 However, after several years of taking this medication some people experience dyskinesias, or involuntary writhing movements.
 This is sometimes referred to as levodopa-induced dyskinesias or “LIDS.”
 The fear of these side effects has led many clinicians and patients to avoid levodopa-carbidopa for as long as possible.